brettz9/webappfind/README.md

             to eval-able Node code; at minimum start shared, site-agnostic storage

-1. Add back demos and sample files from old `webappfind`.

 1. Remove old `webappfind` files/info (e.g., on `filetypes.json`) if
     making package more general purpose.